Spring 2019 - Spring 2020

 - Participants are expected to contribute towards the evaluation process of the pilot undertaken by the Ministries of Homes Communities & Local Government

-Meanwhile Space is also recruiting locally based Freelance project assistants across the 5 sites to assist with the day today running of the space.
+Meanwhile Space has recruited locally based Freelance project assistants across the 5 sites to assist with the day today running of the space.
 The main aim of this role is to provide locally based support to the core Meanwhile Space team in the delivery of Meanwhile use projects and services.
-It is anticipated this role will supplement the team, filling in when travel or scheduling prevents a core staff member from being on site, and dependent on your own availability.
-It requires the ability to work independently to a pre-agreed set task list and to represent and communicate the values of Meanwhile Space effectively.

 "With landlords, organisations and the government working together, we have given unused spaces a boost and created fresh opportunities for projects which benefit local communities"